aws-samples/aws-serverless-airline-booking/src/perf-tests/README.md

 ## Run load test using Step functions:

+You can also run the Load test using the load-test StepFunction, which is created as part of the perf-test stack.
+Ensure the docker images are tagged and pushed to Amazon ECR before starting the StepFunction execution.
 Start the execution of the `loadtest` Step function using the following input

 ```
 {